Scenedesmus

 Scenedesmus is a genus of green algae, in the class Chlorophyceae.
 They are colonial and non-motile.
 They are one of the most common components of phytoplankton in freshwater habitats worldwide.

 Taxonomy

-The starting point of Scenedesmus and related algae is in 1820, when Pierre Jean François Turpin observed these algae under a microscope.
+The starting point of knowledge about Scenedesmus and related algae is in 1820, when Pierre Jean François Turpin observed these algae under a microscope.
 He classified them under the diatom genus Achnanthes; later authors moved them to different groups, until it was finally classified as a green alga.
-The name comes from the Greek roots skene, meaning "tent" or "awning", and desmos, meaning "bond".
+The name comes from the Greek roots σκηνή (skene), meaning "tent" or "awning", and δεσμός (desmos), meaning "bond".

-Currently, there are 74 taxonomically accepted species of Scenedesmus.
-Additionally, several subgenera have been identified, but vary according to the source.
+As of 2015, 74 species of Scenedesmus were accepted taxonomically.
+Several other subgenera have been identified, but vary according to the source.
 Hegewald denotes Acutodesmus, Desmodesmus, and Scenedesmus as the three major categories.
-Acutodesmus is characterized as having acute cell poles, while Desmodesmus and Scenedesmus have obtuse/truncated cell poles (differentiated by the presence or absence of spines respectively).
-Fossil records date Scenedesmus from 70 to 100 million years ago with Desmodesmus suspected to be the youngest of these three groups.
+Acutodesmus is characterized as having acute cell poles, while Desmodesmus and Scenedesmus have obtuse/truncated cell poles (differentiated by the presence or absence of spines).
+Fossil records date Scenedesmus from 70 to 100 million years ago, with Desmodesmus suspected to be the youngest of these three groups.